When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 This type of contract is also called a “time and materials” contract.

-In this type of contract, there is little incentive for the contractor to do the work efficiently because one hundred percent of their costs are covered by the grant recipient.
+In this contract type, the contractor has little incentive to do the work efficiently because the grant recipient covers one hundred percent of their costs.

 When it comes to federal grants, a cost-reimbursement contract can ONLY be used after a determination that no other contract is suitable for the work and if the contract includes a ceiling price that the contractor exceeds at its own risk.